unrealapex/dotfiles/README.md

     └── kill-x             bind ctrl + alt + backspace to kill x
 ```

-window decorations aren't functional since window management is done through
-the keyboard, therefore, it's more logical to disable them. this can be done in
+window decorations should be turned off for gui apps that have the option. this
-most gui apps by enabling the "use system titlebars" option.
+can be done in most apps by enabling the "use system titlebars" option.

 skeleton files for programs that have secrets(irssi, git) are in `secrets`.